jstephenj14/T-Test-Algorithm-Automation/README.md

 _Step 2_: Remove maximum value of Test from Test

 _Step 3_: Repeat Step 1 and append tuple to the tuple created in Step 1.
-Repeat 1 through 3 until exhuastion of Test or a predetermined number of rows of Test.
+Repeat 1 through 3 until exhaustion of Test or a predetermined number of rows of Test.

 _Step 4_: Repeat Step 1 through 4 for Control.

 In essence, we now have one descriptive data set for Test and another for Control.

-The final step of the solution would be to compare which means in both descrptiive datasets are closest with the most similar ranges as well.
-The idea here is that if the means are closeby, the p-value of a resultant T-test would automatically exceed 0.95.
+The final step of the solution would be to compare which means in both descriptive datasets are closest with the most similar ranges as well.
+The idea here is that if the means are nearby each other, the p-value of a resultant T-test would automatically exceed 0.95.
 This makes running repetitive T-tests redundant.

 This comparison can be acheived by a Cartesian join between the two descriptive datasets.

 ## Technical Details

 The implementation of the logic above also leads into obstacles of its own.
 The use of SAS SQL for calculation of means and ranges coupled with an iterative do loop would still pose time consumption issues.
-Code attempting this is avalable here.
+Code attempting this is available here.

 The most optimal solution I could come up with is to deploy a data step that takes the Test or Control data set along with the maximum value and calculates ranges and means within the dataset itself.
 This prevents time-consuming iteration and provides additional insights into how the entire dataset is distributed.

 The final implementation of the solution is available here.

 ## Additional Conclusions

-It is worth reiterating here that I believe the statistical foundations for a process like this is suspect and ideas in causal inference seem more appropriate here.
+It is worth reiterating here that I believe the statistical foundations for a process like this are suspect and ideas in causal inference seem more appropriate here.
 However, the problem statement is an intriguing one and its solution offers much for learning.